-In NIBCO O.S.&Y. metal-seated, rising-stem valves, the bottom of the stem screws into the wedge and is prevented from unscrewing by installing a solid wedge pin.
+In NIBCO O.S.&Y. rising stem valves, the bottom of the stem screws into the wedge and is prevented from unscrewing by installing a solid wedge pin.
+In sizes 14"-24" some designs have an interlocking type stem-wedge connection without threads or a wedge pin.
+For the specific valve, this is shown in the appropriate catalog (5-100).

 The wedge is raised and lowered in the waterway by rotating the handwheel which is attached to the yoke bushing.
 The handwheel fits onto the hex end of the yoke bushing and is held on by the handwheel nut which is threaded onto the top of the yoke bushing.
 The inside diameter of the yoke bushing has threads that mate to the upper stem threads.
 The yoke bushing is held in the top of the bonnet by the bonnet cap against the rim on the bottom of the yoke bushing.
 As the yoke bushing is rotated, the stem and wedge move up and down.
-The stem in an O.S.&Y. rising-stem gate valve does not turn.
+The stem in an O.S.&Y. rising stem gate valve does not turn.

 The stuffing box is formed by the circular space between the stem and bonnet and is filled with non-asbestos packing.
 The packing is compressed in the stuffing box by the pack gland bushing and packing gland follower, which are drawn down against the packing by two gland bolts and nuts.
 This prevents leakage between the moveable stem and the stationary bonnet of the valve.
-The indicator-post flange is held in place with two screws with nuts and seals to bonnet using gasket.